Boston University Sargent College of Health & Rehabilitation Sciences

 Get Started

-The curriculum has been used for a restorative learning tool for students involved in a Title IX investigation.
-The restorative practices that inform the skills-building exercises and facilitation closely align with the psychiatric rehabilitation values and practices of whole-person learning and hope to address the feelings of shame and fear often experienced and reported by students involved in Title IX investigations.
-Learn more about bringing Healthy Relationships to your college, university, or organization.
+This curriculum has been applied as a restorative responsive tool for the responsible party in Title IX investigations.
+The restorative practices that inform the skills-building exercises and facilitation closely align with the values and practices of whole-person learning and hope to address feelings of shame and fear that are often experienced and reported by Title IX respondents.

 Healthy Relationships Workshops: individual workshops held throughout the semester based on request.
 Reach out to Chelsea for further information.